-[Editor’s Note: Due to the popularity of this post and the ever-changing nature of the app stores, we’ve released a free 55-page eBook full of actionable steps to improve your App Store ratings, rankings, and reviews.
+[Editor’s Note: Due to the popularity of this post and the ever-changing nature of the app stores, we’ve released a free 55-page eBook full of actionable steps on securing better ratings, rankings, and reviews for your app.
 Enjoy!]

-It’s a commonly held belief that more good ratings and reviews will lead to more success for your app.
+It’s a commonly held belief that better ratings and reviews will lead to more success for your app.
 As a result, we see a lot of developers experimenting with ways to get ratings.

 If you’ve been doing this, it’s not the worst thing in the world.
 After all, you’re trying to grow your business.
 We understand why you’re doing it and we think you’re ahead of many developers who aren’t even thinking about how to help themselves out.